plandes/calamr/README.md

 iteration of the algorithm over all the steps (see the paper for details).

+#### Multiple Ad hoc Corpora

+Multiple adhoc corpora can coexist in one project.
+See the [multiple corpora example][example/multicorp].

 ### AMR Release 3.0 Corpus (LDC2020T02)

 If you are using the AMR 3.0 corpus, there is a preprocessing step that needs